Learn about actual and potential costs

 There is a low level of market share concentration for government relations services, whereby the four largest vendors account for less than 30.0% of total market revenue.
-The overall number of vendors has been rising slightly during the three years to 2018.
-An estimated 31,860 suppliers of government relations services...
+The overall number of vendors has been declining slightly during the three years to 2019 due to mergers and acquisitions (M&A).
+An estimated...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What cost controls do you have in place to deliver services within a buyer's budget?

 What percentage of your input costs is passed down to buyers?